Manage private apps in your Splunk Cloud deployment

 - Create an app that conforms to Splunk app standards and requirements.

 - Make sure the app package does not have any static dependencies, because only dynamic dependencies are supported.

 - Package the app as a .tgz, .spl, or .gz file.
 Limit the package size to 128MB.

 - Run the app through AppInspect and make sure it passes all app validation checks.

 The file is ready to be installed on your Splunk Cloud deployment.
-You install and manage your private app yourself.
+You can install and manage your private app yourself.

 Upload and manage private apps in Splunk Cloud deployments

 In a Splunk Cloud deployment, you can upload, install, update, and view reports for your private apps.